U.S. lifts Iran sanctions on one unit of Chinese shipping giant COSCO

-WASHINGTON (Reuters) - The United States on Friday lifted sanctions on one of two units of the giant Chinese tanker company COSCO, the Treasury said, partially reversing its punishment to the company for transporting Iranian oil after China raised the issue in trade talks with Washington.
+WASHINGTON (Reuters) - The United States on Friday lifted sanctions on one of two units of the Chinese tanker company COSCO, the U.S. Treasury said, partially reversing its punishment on the company for transporting Iranian oil after China complained about the measure in trade talks with Washington.

 President Donald Trump’s administration on Sept.
 25 blacklisted two units of COSCO, named after the northeastern Chinese port of Dalian.
 The move sent worldwide freight costs to record highs and disrupted the global shipping market.